-In addition, the UK is proposing to transfer much of the EU prudential framework retained as law following the UK's withdrawal from the EU into the UK regulators' rulebooks, to improve flexibility.
-Following a consultation on the optimal structure for UK financial services post-Brexit, the Financial Services and Markets Bill (the FSMB) was introduced to Parliament in July 2022 and aims to implement the outcomes of the government's future regulatory framework review and to make changes to update the UK regulatory regime.
-The FSMB proposes that primary responsibility for regulation will be delegated to the UK regulatory authorities, subject to the oversight of Parliament.
-The FSMB will establish a framework to revoke EU law relating to financial services, and will enable HM Treasury, the FCA and PRA to replace it with legislation and regulatory rule sets to deliver a comprehensive FSMA model of regulation.
+Following the UK's withdrawal from the EU, the UK authorities are pursuing proposals to adapt the EU prudential legislation initially retained as UK law to better suit the UK's regulatory objectives, and to move a large part of the prudential requirements into the UK regulators' rulebooks, to provide additional flexibility.
+Following a consultation on the optimal structure for UK financial services post-Brexit, FSMA 2023 received royal assent in June 2023 and aims to implement the outcomes of the Government's future regulatory framework review and to make changes to update the UK regulatory regime.
+FSMA 2023 proposes that primary responsibility for regulation will be delegated to the UK regulatory authorities, subject to the oversight of Parliament.
+FSMA 2023 establishes a framework to revoke EU law relating to financial services, and will enable HM Treasury, the FCA and PRA to replace it with legislation and regulatory rule sets to deliver a comprehensive FSMA model of regulation.
+As part of the Edinburgh Reforms, HM Treasury set out the Government's approach to repealing and replacing REUL on financial services.